Tone Detector

 We faced cost constraints in using the desired off the shelf product tone analyzer recommended by the AI team, as each call via the platform would be charged.
 So it was decided to go with an open source AI language BERT base model due to the costs.
 This meant that we needed to work with the tones offered.

-How I solved it
+How I solved for it

 In light of the intended AI model cost constraint, findings from the interviews and concept tests, I had to go back to the drawing board, but this time with the design priciple to easily analyse copy.